Sanjay3511/Flutter_qa_demo/README.md

 [//]: # ( Written By Sanjay)

-# high_level_test
+# Flutter QA Automation

-Assignment
+Intergration testing using flutter driver

 ## Getting Started

-This project is a starting point for a Flutter application and automation testing.
+This project is a starting point for a Flutter application using flutter driver for  automation testing.
 ## Steps to Run Tests

 1. Edit Configuration and add target File: